SchmidtDSE/burn-severity-mapping-poc/README.md

 $$ RBR = \frac{dNBR}{NBR_{prefire} +1.001}$$

 Each of these metrics can be derived from satellite imagery, at various degrees of temporal and spatial resolution.
-The simplest approach would be to settle on one source (likely `Sentinel-2`, as it has the higher temporal resolution than `MODIS` and `LANDSAT`), and interpolate values between collection.
+The simplest approach would be to settle on one source (likely `Sentinel-2`, as it has the higher temporal resolution than `LANDSAT`), and interpolate values between collection.
 However, a particular challenge identified in the case of immediate post-fire analysis is the potential occlusion of smoke - most approaches employ some manual approaches to find the best available pre-fire and post-fire images, which could lead to (1) some vegetative cover/biomass bias due phenology between image dates or (2) lag in analysis time in waiting for smoke-free imagery to be collected, since satellites return at best every 5 days.

 If we discover that relying on a imaging source is insufficient, either due to a lack of timeliness in imaging after fire (due to smoke or cloud occlusion) or simply due to issues with ground-truth accuracy (described in step 2), we may investigate a method which incorporates multiple imagery sources, as illustrated with `ESTARFM` fusion model employed in *Liu et. al. 2022*.
 ### Step 2 - Validate Using NPS, BLM, USGS Ground-Truth